CEEL-UNITN/BEEcon/README.md

 ### 📌 Mailing list

 Click [HERE](https://groups.google.com/a/unitn.it/g/beecon-reading-group-rnoos72391n9-unverified) or scan the QR code below to join the BEEcon mailing list and receive updates on meetings and other activities.
+If you have any issues with the subscription, please drop an email to the organizers.

 <p align="center">
 <picture>